sta426hs2019/exercise-1-github-rmarkdown-MeretMosimann/README.md

 # MMosimann
 Milotic

-## Repository made for Exercises from the course **Statistical Analysis of High-Throughput Genomic and Transcriptomic Data**
+## Repository made for exercises from the course **Statistical Analysis of High-Throughput Genomic and Transcriptomic Data**

 ### Adding and image...